MicrosoftDocs/MIMDocs/MIMDocs/DeployUse/microsoft-identity-manager-2016-install-server-components.md

 4. In the MIM Customer Experience Improvement Program screen, click **Next**.

 5. For this deployment, when selecting component features, it is necessary to include  the MIM Service (except for MIM Reporting) and MIM Portal features.
-You can also select the MIM Password Reset Portal and MIM Password Reset Portal.
+You can also select the MIM Password Reset Portal and MIM Password Registration Portal.

 6. When configuring common services and the MIM database connection, specify “Create a new database”.